boldbi/bold-bi-docs/docs/deploying-bold-bi/deploying-on-linux/upgrade-to-latest.md

 > **NOTE:** Upgrading to the latest version does not require a license key.
 However, our services will retrieve the license from the backend after the upgrade is completed.

-1. Register and download the latest Bold BI Linux package from this [link](/deploying-bold-bi/overview/#registration-and-download).
+1. Download the latest Bold BI Linux package from this [link](https://www.boldbi.com/account/downloads).

 2. Install the `pv` tool by executing the following command: